- On the New tab, in the Data source section, click Files on repository.

 - In the Java class with reader implementation field, enter the fully qualified name of the java class with the logic that you want to apply before parsing.

 - In the Java class with writer implementation field, enter the fully qualified name of the java class with the logic that you want to apply after serializing the file, before writing it to the system.

-- From the File type drop-down list, select the type of file that you want to import or export with this data set, CSV or JSON.
+- In the Parser configuration section, from the File type drop-down list, select the type of file that you want to import or export with this data set, CSV or JSON.

 - For CSV files, update additional file settings: